Page reviewed: 30 July 2020 at 13:00

 We have started the transition to more digital operations and this work will continue rapidly.
 More information will be provided on this page.
 We encourage students and staff to stay updated.
 Students will receive specific information from their respective course coordinator.

-Students and staff are urged to stay updated with information from the authorities and in the FAQs on this website
+Students and staff are urged to stay updated with information from this website, from the authorities, and in the FAQs on this website

 Information on this page:

 On Friday 29 May, the Swedish Government announced that the Public Health Agency of Sweden will lighten the recommendation regarding off-campus education.
-For higher education institutions this means that students and teachers can prepare themselves for more campus education.
-However, part of the teaching will continue remotely to follow the Public Health Agency’s general recommendations on social distancing and avoiding greater social gatherings.
+Some parts of the teaching will continue remotely in order to follow the Public Health Agency of Sweden’s general recommendations on social distancing and avoiding greater social gatherings.

 Jönköping University's summer courses will be held remotely as planned.

-More information will be provided continuously to staff and students.
+More information will be given continuously to staff and students.

-Starting Monday, 6 April, we recommend our employees to if possible, work from home in dialogue with your immediate manager.
-It is important to keep in touch with your immediate manager since the conditions for, and possibility to be working from home may change.
+Decisions regarding working from home will also continuously be made in dialogue with the immediate manager.
+It is important to keep in touch with the immediate manager since the conditions for, and possibility to be working from home may change.

 More information about working from home can be found in the FAQ for staff.